 Catherine's Widowhood.
-Catherine Laur [Fuller] and her family had lived in a small village near Shoal Creek in the fall of 1838.
+Catherine Laur [Fuller] and her family had lived in a small village near Shoal Creek, Missouri, in the fall of 1838.
 There was a smithy and a mill, and the mill was owned by Jacob Haun.
 There were roughly 30 Mormon families living in the village.

 In October 1838 a militia of roughly 250 men threatened to attack the Mormons living near Haun's Mill.
 A truce was called, and negotiations appeared to have secured a reprieve.
 Even so, the Mormon villagers gathered to the relative safety of the village center.
 Earlier attacks on solitary Mormon households showed that Mormons were very vulnerable when isolated.
-Animals were disbursed or killed, homes were burned, and other unspeakable horrors were alleged.6 months men who had participated in the attack on Haun's Mill would brag of their actions to their Mormon prisoners.
-Hyrum would testify that the guards boasted of "their great achievements at Haun's Mill and at other places, telling us how many houses they had burned... how many rapes they had committed."
-7
+Animals were scattered or killed, homes were burned, and other unspeakable horrors were alleged.6

 On the afternoon of October 30, 1838, the militia attacked.
 The women and children fled to the woods.
 The men and boys in the village took shelter in the smithy, a crude log structure with hardly any chinking.
-At least seventeen Mormon men and boys would be shot and killed that day.
-In later